Mayor backs innovation on high streets and work places with £20m fund

 He said: “It’s good to see an initiative that goes beyond simply patching up damaged facades and which actively seeks to get people involved in meaningful and imaginative ways of using high streets to connect communities.
 What we need in the 21st century is sustainable, creative and inclusive high streets and the upcoming bootcamp offers a way to drive forward ideas that realise the creativity and resource of local communities."

-Another speaker at the Regen Bootcamp is Cynthia Shanmugalingam, founder of Kitchenette, a food start up incubator which provides talented food entrepeneurs with London's top mentors, street food and pop up residencies and access to investors to give them the best possible start in the food business.
+Another speaker at the Regen Bootcamp is Cynthia Shanmugalingam, founder of Kitchenette, a food start up incubator which provides talented food entrepreneurs with London's top mentors, street food and pop up residencies and access to investors to give them the best possible start in the food business.

 She said: “"London is changing fast, and restaurants, pop-ups, coffee shops and street food markets play an extraordinary role in breathing life into forgotten areas.
 This fund is really exciting.
 There's an opportunity here to use food to make sure that our high streets stay inclusive and dynamic places, open to everyone, and representative of every part of this city."